-An anchor store is one of the largest — if not the largest — retail stores in a shopping center or mall.
-This department store or grocery store helps drive foot traffic, making it a great neighbor for smaller retailers.
-Also known as a draw tenant, anchor tenant, or key tenant.
+One of the largest — if not the largest — retail shop in a shopping centre.
+Usually a department store or supermarket, this shop helps drive foot traffic, making it a great neighbour for smaller retailers.
+Also known as a draw tenant, anchor tenant or key tenant.

 This principle is about supplementing the user’s physical world with virtual things, so they appear to be in the same environment.
-In retail it can be used in shoppable catalogs, apps that let you see in-store deals by using your phone’s camera, virtual fitting rooms, and more.
+In retail, it can be used in things such as shoppable catalogues, apps that let you see in-store deals by using your phone’s camera and virtual fitting rooms.

 This stands for average transaction value.
 Like ATS, this is the average amount customers spend every time they make a purchase.